BitPoet/JsonNativeField/README.md

 - Currently, all values are treated as strings
 - The UI for the inputfield is still a bit rough, as is the JS code
 - Some more sanity checks for field names and values are necessary

+## License

+Mozilla Public License v2 (see file "LICENSE" for details)